simonsobs/ocs/docs/user/crossbar_config.rst

 Generating a New Config File
 ----------------------------
-``ocsbow`` can be used to generate a default configuation file, based on options in your OSC file, which can then be modified if needed.
+``ocsbow`` can be used to generate a default configuration file, based on options in your OSC file, which can then be modified if needed.

 First, we make sure our ``OCS_CONFIG_DIR`` environment variable is set::